Lyme Disease (What You Need To Know)Reading time: 5 minutes

 Lyme disease can also affect your dogs, cats, cattle and horses.

 What are the symptoms of Lyme Disease?

 Symptoms begin for 80 % of people by causing a red bullseye-shaped rash where the tick bit, typically a week to 30 days after the bite happened.
 Usually, these rashes don’t itch.

-People may also begin to notice a fever, a feeling of sleepiness and have headaches.
+People may also begin to notice a fever, a feeling of sleepiness and headaches.

 More serious long-term effects include pain in the joints, worsening headaches, neck stiffness, heart palpitations, trouble breathing and even effects on the brain and nervous system.